earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

 <iframe title = "Basic Map" width="80%" height="600" src="{{ site.url }}/example-leaflet-maps/birthplace_r.html" frameborder="0" allowfullscreen></iframe>

-### Grey Background When you Knit
+### Grey Background When You Knit

-If your interactive map has a grey background when you knit to html, you can try to change the provider tile background as described <a href="{{ site.url }}/courses/earth-analytics/get-data-using-apis/leaflet-r/customize-leaflet-maps">here, on this page.</a>
+If your interactive map has a grey background when you knit to html, you can try to change the provider tile background as described <a href="{{ site.url }}/courses/earth-analytics/get-data-using-apis/leaflet-r/"> below on this page.</a>

-## Create your own interactive map
+## Create Your Own Interactive Map

-Let's create our own interactive map using the surface water data that we used in the previous lessons, using leaflet.
-To do this, we will follow the steps below:
+Let's create your own interactive map using the surface water data that you used in the previous lessons, using leaflet.
+To do this, you will follow the steps below:

 1. Request and get the data from the colorado.gov SODA API in `R` using `fromJSON()`.
-1. Address column data types to ensure our quantitative data (number values) data are in fact numeric.
+1. Address column data types to ensure your quantitative data (number values) data are in fact numeric.
 1. Remove `NA` (missing data) values.

-The code below is the same code that we used to process the surface water data in the previous lesson.
+The code below is the same code that you used to process the surface water data in the previous lesson.